misscbrown/Text-Editor/README.md

 # Further Development

 The editor could be configured for specific industries, with some pre populated headings as well as a blank template.
 Allowing the user to organise text files and use while on the go.
+It's also a little slow loading and giving the prompt to install.

 # Challenges